cscw2015/maverick/Final Report/final_report.md

 	- only things that can be legally private are legal issues and employee relations
 		- anything that can hurt future jobs is allowed to be kept private, the rest is **public**
 - Council member has city-issued laptop, iPad, and smartphone
-- Council members do email all day (Weekdays and weekends)
+- Council members do email all day every day (Weekdays and weekends)
 	- some get upwards of 1000 emails/day
 	- they "have some councillors that have gotten to the point where they've given up on emails"
 - Scheduling of meeting is done over an email